maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 **4. Authentication**

 Use `Authenticator.EncodeAuthRespAsync` API which needs two parameters, AuthIpcReq and Response.
 Response is a boolean type representing whether you want to grant the permissions to an app or not.
 To grant the permissions use true, otherwise false.
 Once you get the response, decode it and register the app.
-Let us implement this in the `MockAuthenticationAsync()` function in `Authentication` class after creating a mock account:
+Let us implement this in the `MockAuthenticationAsync()` function in the `Authentication` class after creating a mock account:
 ```csharp
 var (_, reqMsg) = await Helpers.GenerateEncodedAppRequestAsync();
 var ipcReq = await authenticator.DecodeIpcMessageAsync(reqMsg);